takapi327/ldbc/README.md

 We will continue to develop features and improve the stability of the ldbc connector to achieve the same level of stability and reliability as the jdbc connector.

-#### Connection pooling implementation

-- [ ] Failover Countermeasures

-#### Other

-- [ ] Integration with java.sql API
-- [ ] etc...

-### Redesign of query builders and schema definitions

-Initially, ldbc was inspired by tapir to create a development system that could centralise Scala models, sql schemas and documentation by managing a single resource at the database level.

-In addition, database connection, query construction and document generation were to be used in combination with retrofitted packages, as the aim was to be able to integrate with other database systems.

-As a result, we feel that it has become difficult for users to use because of the various configurations required to build it.

-What users originally wanted from a database connectivity library was something simpler, easier and more intuitive to use.

-Initially, ldbc aimed to create documentation from the schema, so building the schema and query builder was not as simple as it could have been, as it required a complete description of the database data types and so on.

-It was therefore decided to redesign it to make it simpler and easier to use.

 ## Contributing

 All suggestions welcome :)!